Site of Melber School

 In the years following the Civil War, Graves County continued to develop and thrive.
 The county saw advancements in infrastructure, including the construction of railroads, which further boosted trade and commerce.
 Today, Graves County is known for its strong agricultural sector, producing crops such as corn, soybeans, wheat, and tobacco.
 It also offers a diverse range of cultural and recreational attractions, making it a great place to visit and call home.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Graves County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Graves County, Kentucky.